Skip to main content

 Honorable Mention: Salvatore Scallopini (Closed)

-Salvatore Scalopini exterior with striped awnings and a caricature of an Italian chef on the sign
+Salvatore Scallopini exterior with striped awnings and a caricature of an Italian chef on the sign

 The former Flint location of Salvatore Scallopini.
 (Source: Google Street View)